kabirathwal/AI-RAG-Chatbot/README.txt

-AI RAG (Retrieval-Augmented Generation) chatbot that answers questions based on user provided PDF files
+AI RAG (Retrieval-Augmented Generation) chatbot that answers questions based on user provided PDF files.
+Program will then parse your PDF files before outputting the answer as well as which PDF file the answer was found.

 Embeddings used: Huggingface
 Vector store: ChromeDB